Call Now - Open 24/7

 • Men are more likely to wear helmets than women.

-NYC Bicycle Accident Statistics by Vehicle Type
+NYC Bicycle Accidents by Vehicle Type

 NYC-Bicycle-Accident-Statistics-by-Vehicle-Type

-Vehicle Type Number of Cyclists Injured Number of Cyclists killed
+Vehicle Type Number of Cyclists Injured Number of Cyclists Killed

 Sedan 8,493 22